-If you notice your dog suddenly hiding from you and wants to be left alone all the time, it could mean that something is troubling your dog.
-It could be a physical injury, pain or even emotional trauma.
+If you notice your dog suddenly hiding from you and want to be left alone all the time, it could mean that something is troubling your dog.
+It could be a physical injury, pain, or even emotional trauma.

 #5.
 Licking paws

 This is one of the actions that you can easily notice.
 Depressed dogs will often lick or chew their paws to soothe themselves.
-If you see your dog excessively licking or chewing on their paws, it is sign of depression.
+If you see your dog excessively licking or chewing on its paws, it is a sign of depression.

 What to do